mzikkhan/HackNSU-Season3-Submission/README.md

 designed to help fight climate change, e.g - plant a tree, replace filament bulb with energy-saving bulb, recycle plastic bottles.
 Our prize winning proposal was that if we give ordinary citizens a competetive incentive to act sustainably then we could generate greater environmental awareness.

-I have worked on this project with my teammates Absara Chowdhury, Farhan Ishrak Tahmid, and Nijhum Tanha.
+I have worked on this project with my teammates Farhan Ishrak Tahmid and Nijhum Tanha.

 We ranked 1st in the Hackathon.